 Putting your money in the stock market is scary.
-If you don’t know what you’re doing or how to calculate your risk profile, you could be in for a nauseating ride.
+If you don’t know what you’re doing or how to calculate your risk tolerance, you could be in for a nauseating ride.
 Taking on too much risk can lead to sleepless nights, stressed-out days, and potentially serious losses.
 Taking on too little risk can crimp your investment returns and make it harder to achieve your objectives.

 What Investing is All About